-The North American Industry Classification System (NAICS, pronounced Nakes) was developed as the standard for use by federal statistical agencies in classifying business establishments for the collection, analysis, and publication of statistical data related to the business economy of the U.S.
+1 The North American Industry Classification System (NAICS, pronounced Nakes) was developed as the standard for use by federal statistical agencies in classifying business establishments for the collection, analysis, and publication of statistical data related to the business economy of the U.S.

-2. Uses not classified in NAICS shall be uses within shopping centers, shopping centers and neighborhood shopping centers shall include uses permitted within the zoning district in which the shopping center is located.
-Shopping Center or Neighborhood Shopping Center is defined as a building or group of buildings that contains a minimum of 100 hotel rooms as defined in §245-8.
+2 Uses not delineated by NAICS Code.
+Permitted uses of shopping plazas, shopping centers and neighborhood shopping centers shall include uses permitted within the zoning district in which the shopping center is located.

+3 Hotel-Convention Centers shall contain a minimum of 100 hotel rooms as defined in §245-8.

-Hotels and Motels shall contain a minimum of 100 hotel or motel rooms as defined in § 245-7.
+4 Hotels and Motels shall contain a minimum of 25 hotel or motel rooms as defined in § 245-7.

-Planned multi-family development system pursuant to § 245-31(a)(1).
+5 Planned multifamily development option pursuant to § 245-31R(11).

-Major solar or photovoltaic energy facilities or structures pursuant to § 245-8(a)(3).
+6 Major solar or photovoltaic energy facilities or structures pursuant to § 245-86.7B.

-Small wind energy systems pursuant to § 245-86.1.
+7 Wind energy facilities pursuant to § 245-86.1.

-Pictured above is Zoning Schedule E before repealing the CAFRA section of Township Ordinances §245-68 & §245-74.
-Items pursuant to these Ordinances are in red.
+Pictured above is Zoning Schedule E before repealing the CAFRA section of Township Ordinances §245-68 & §245-

+74. Items pursuant to these Ordinances are in red.